Bullying and Cyberbullying

 Boys frequently bully using physical threats and actions, while girls are more likely to engage in verbal or relationship bullying.

 What is cyberbullying?

-Cyberbullying occurs when someone uses the Internet, emails, text messages, instant messaging, social media, online forums, chat rooms, or other digital technology to harass, threaten, or humiliate another person.
+Cyberbullying occurs when someone uses digital technology, such as the Internet, emails, text messages, or social media, to harass, threaten, or humiliate you.
 Unlike traditional bullying, cyberbullying doesn't require face-to-face contact and isn't limited to just a handful of witnesses at a time.
 It also doesn’t require physical power or strength in numbers.

-- Cyberbullies can torment their victims 24 hours a day, seven days a week, and the bullying can follow the victim anywhere so that no place, not even home, ever feels safe, and with a few clicks the humiliation can be witnessed by hundreds or even thousands of people online.
+Cyberbullies can torment you 24 hours a day, seven days a week, and the bullying can follow you anywhere so that no place, not even home, ever feels safe.
+And with a few clicks the humiliation can be witnessed by hundreds or even thousands of people online.